 - United Nations Office for West Africa and the Sahel (UNOWAS)

 - United Nations Assistance Mission in Somalia (UNSOM)

 - Office of The Special Envoy of the Secretary-General for Yemen (OSESGY)

 The Security Sector Reform Unit is capitalizing on the partnership with the Geneva Centre for the Democratic Control of Armed Forces (DCAF) to provide - via the International Security Sector Advisory Team (ISSAT) - more effective and predictable responses to the needs of peacekeeping and political missions in security sector reform and ensure overall coherence throughout the implementation of United Nations Security Council Resolution 2151(2014).

-The United Nations has an important role to play in ensuring security sector reform processes are nationally-led and adequately coordinated.
-However, the United Nations is neither the sole provider of assistance, nor the most equipped actor in terms of capabilities.
-The legitimacy and effectiveness of the United Nations approach to security sector reform depends on the extent to which it is informed by and responsive to regional approaches.
-Transnational security threats, such as terrorism, organized crime and trafficking of arms, drugs and people, are better addressed through regional cooperation.
-The United Nations is partnering with the African Union, the European Union, the Organization for Security and Co-operation in Europe and sub-regional organizations to harmonize approaches and improve joint delivery of security sector reform assistance.
+The United Nations has an important role to play in ensuring that security sector reform processes are nationally-led and adequately coordinated.
+But the United Nations is neither the sole provider of assistance nor necessarily the best equipped in terms of capabilities.
+The legitimacy and effectiveness of the United Nations approach to security sector reform depends on the extent to which it is informed by, and responsive to, regional approaches.
+We partner with the African Union, the European Union, the Organization for Security and Co-operation in Europe and sub-regional organizations to harmonize approaches and improve joint delivery of security sector reform assistance.